Rotterdam in the Netherlands was named one of the places to travel to in 2016 by Lonely Planet and having spent a weekend there, I can see why.

 Apparently, Bagels & Beans is a Dutch chain.
 I had no idea, but this place proves that food chains aren’t necessarily bad.
 I had a delicious bagel with hummus, sundried tomatoes and rucola combined with fresh black tea.
 The fact that there was free wifi was only a plus!

-Bagel finished and caffeine level replenished, I went to pick up my bag at the hotel and headed to Rotterdam-Centraal.
+Bagel finished and caffeine level replenished, I went to pick up my bag at the hotel and headed to Rotterdam Centraal Station.

 I’ll definitely go back and spend another weekend in Rotterdam as there are so many more coffee bars I want to try out and sites I’d like to visit.
+There are so many things to do in Rotterdam!
 In summer, probably, when the sun stays up longer and it’s warm enough to eat outside.

 How to get to Rotterdam

 I took the train from Leuven to Antwerp and then directly to Rotterdam.
-Click here to find possible train connections and prices for your trip.
+Thalys offers the fastest option.

 If you're flying to the Netherlands, it's best to fly into Amsterdam Schiphol and then take the train into the center of Rotterdam from there.
 Click here to find the best flights for your trip.